Racial segregation of churches in the United States: Methodism

 Methodism originated in England during the early 18th century.
 Founder John Wesley did not originally intend to found a new denomination, but rather reform the Church of England.
 Methodism was brought to America by Irish immigrants during the late 18th century.

 In the antebellum North, many Methodists were very supportive of converting African Americans.
 John Wesley was invested in the abolition of slavery, and he visited Georgia to proselytize to slaves who appreciated his "plain doctrine and good discipline."
 At the same time, however, Methodist religious leaders in Philadelphia's St. George church forced African Americans out of their congregation.

 In the antebellum South, Methodism was largely connected to slave owning.
 All of the bishops within the Methodist Episcopal Church were slave owners from 1846 until slavery was abolished, and many members of the church were slave owners as well.

 Methodists comprised two of the largest postbellum Southern churches the African Methodist Episcopal church and the African Methodist Episcopal Zion church.
 African American Methodists from the North saw it as their duty both to evangelize to and educate African Americans in the South.

 Currently, the two major Methodist churches in America are the African Methodist Episcopal Church and the United Methodist Church.
 There is a clear racial divide between the two groups.
 The African Methodist Episcopal Church consists of 94% black Americans and 2% white Americans.
 The United Methodist Church's members, on the other hand, are 94% white and less than 1% black.

 Non-denominational

 Non-denominational churches originated during the mid-20th century in America.
-According to Michael De Groote of Deseret News, most non-denominational churches have services that heavily reflect evangelical practices, while very few (about 5%) reflect practices of black churches.
+According to Michael De Groote of Deseret News, very few non-denominational churches (about 5%) reflect practices of historically Black churches.

 Thousands of non-denominational, Protestant congregations have emerged in recent decades.
 Many of these in large metropolitan areas have highly integrated, multi-racial congregations and staff, regardless of their location in the North or the South.
 Some of the largest churches in the country, whose services are regularly broadcast on national television networks, belong to this category.

 According to the Pew Research Center, "nothing in particular" denominations are relatively diverse, with 64% of their members being white, 12% being black, 15% being Latino, 5% being Asian, and 5% being mixed or other.